Energy in Rwanda: Network

 The extent of grid electricity is limited and mainly concentrated near Kigali.
 Most of the country uses firewood as its main energy source.

 Rwanda is planning to expand from 276 MW of grid power in 2022 to 556 MW in 2024 and may import some additional electricity from neighboring countries.
 In addition, it is installing small solar units throughout the country to ensure that households located in off-grid areas have access to electricity, or to help deal with power outages.
 Currently, the government plans to bring electricity access to 100% of the population by 2024, as opposed to 74.5% in 2022.

 In July 2023 it was announced that Saudi Arabia would provide a soft loan of $20 million to fund an electricity project in Rwanda set to benefit 60,000 people.

+Electrical standards

+Rwanda's main electricity supply operates at 230 V and 50 Hz.

+Historically, Rwanda used Type C (Europlug) and Type E (French-style) plugs and sockets, reflecting the country's Belgian colonial legacy.
+As part of efforts to harmonize electrical standards within the East African Community (EAC), Rwanda adopted Type G (BS 1363) as its official plug and socket standard.
+New buildings and installations are required to use Type G sockets, aligning Rwanda with neighbouring EAC members Kenya, Tanzania and Uganda, which also use Type G.

+Type C and Type E sockets remain common in older buildings throughout the country.

 Generation

 With its limited electrical infrastructure, Rwanda has a very high degree of renewable energy usage.
 Most of the country's electricity comes from hydropower.

 Solar electrical production accounted for 4% of energy use in the country in 2014.